When you find an opportunity that energizes you, be ready to

 Step 5: Guidelines

-These guidelines increase your chances of getting an interview.
-And remember – this is a direct snapshot of the skills and capabilities you have for the job you want.
-The personal brand preceding the face to face.
+Following these guidelines increases your chances of landing an interview.
+Remember, your resume is a snapshot of your skills and capabilities for the role, serving as your personal brand for the reader.

-- Make sure you’re positive and honest about your experience, skills, and capabilities
+- Include title, organization, location, date, and highlight accomplishments showing relevant skills.
+Be positive and honest about your experience, skills, and capabilities.

-- Order bullets by most relevant to the job description
+- Prioritize bullets based on relevance to the job description.

 Step 6: Select a Layout